After School Print Club

 Outcome: A series of dynamic charcoal sketches forming the foundation for later printmaking.

-Week two — Chine-collé & Mark-making through Monotypes
+Week two — Chine-collé & Collagraph

-Week three — Stencils & Storytelling
+Week four — Stencils & Storytelling

 Technique: Chine-collé transfer onto damp cotton paper.